needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 }
 ```

-This system sends a command if the user presses the space bar on their keyboard.

-When the rpc is received, an entity that you can filter on is created by a code-generated system.
+When the RPC is received, an entity that you can filter on is created by a code-generated system.
 To test if this works, the following example creates a system that receives the `OurRpcCommand`:

 ```c#
 [WorldSystemFilter(WorldSystemFilterFlags.ServerSimulation)]